 The candle holders are riffs and echoes, both intriguing and playful, on the large, enigmatic sculptures for which Chadwick is best known.
 They are its recognisable cousins.
 In miniature, they emphasise how sculpture is changeable: just as his monumental works, positioned in situ in parks and cityscapes, altered to the seasons, the character of a candlestick changes with the flickering of a flame.
 Wind currents, the effects of movement and the power of fire were recurring features in the artist’s work.

 Like Chadwick’s subtly-abstracted beasts and figures, his candle holders are cast in bronze.
 Likewise, their patination and texture exhibit the same deliberately rough-hewn tactile surface that characterise his monumental works.
-Before his death, Chadwick authorised the future casting of special editions of these pieces, to be created in his foundry using his long-term studio team.
-He envisaged how they could be grouped in formations – reminiscent of flights of birds and copses of trees – or stand, dramatically, alone.
+Chadwick authorised the continued casting of the pieces after his death until the edition numbers he had designated during his lifetime were exhausted.
+The pieces were to be created in his foundry using his long-term studio team, he envisaged how they could be grouped in formations — reminiscent of flights of birds and copses of trees — or stand, dramatically, alone.

 Chadwick’s story is bookended by two extraordinary successes.
 In 1956 he won the International Prize for Sculpture at the Venice Biennale and – half a century later – he was celebrated with a major retrospective at Tate Britain in 2003.
 In between, as his story unfolded across the decades, it was frequently punctuated by the creation of these candlesticks, works which continued to reignite his imagination.